C19-SFU-Econ/data/README.md

 [ProQuest Canadian Newsstream](https://about.proquest.com/products-services/canadian_newsstand.html)

 ---------------------------------------------------------
-**Data used in October 2020 version of the paper available here:
+**Data used in the October 2020 version of the paper available here:

 https://github.com/C19-SFU-Econ/data_old